seshu8099/Adobehackathonsolution/README.md

 Adobe India Hackathon 2025 - Solution
-This repository contains the complete solution for Challenges 1a and 1b, developed by Team Codient.
+This repository contains the complete solution for Challenges 1a and 1b.
 The solution is packaged as a single, efficient, and offline-capable Docker container.

 Team Information